 Use HDA Processor Service

-With this enabled, HDA Processor will cook using the TOPs HDA Processor service.
-Note that there must be an active TOPs HDA Processor service available.
-See the TOPs Service Manager documentation for more information on using services.
+With this enabled, HDA Processor will cook using the HDA Processor service.
+Note that there must be an active HDA Processor service available.
+See the PDG Service Manager documentation for more information on using services.
 If the node is unable to connect to the service, HDA Processor will cook in regular mode and add a warning to the node.

 TOP Scheduler Override